fb tracking

 This page will be updated as the case progresses.

-This was a huge victory, but the fight isn’t over.
+This was a huge victory, but the fight didn’t end there.

 How did we get here?

-In November 2015, tens of thousands of activists nationwide demonstrated that the pipeline was not in the public interest, posing serious health and environmental risks.
-The Obama administration responded by rejecting the proposed pipeline.
+Tens of thousands of activists nationwide demonstrated that the pipeline was not in the public interest, posing serious health and environmental risks.
+In November 2015, the Obama administration responded to civil society’s public health and environmental concerns by rejecting the proposed pipeline.
 This historic rejection marked the first time a major fossil fuel project was halted due to climate concerns.
-It also sparked a grassroots movement to keep fossil fuels in the ground in a global effort to address climate change.
+The decision marked a significant win for the grassroots movement to keep fossil fuels in the ground in a global effort to address climate change.

 Yet again, collective action made an impact.
-Biden pulled the plug on the Keystone XL pipeline on his first day in office, responding to well-documented risks to public health, climate change, and environmental protection.
+In 2021, Biden pulled the plug on the Keystone XL pipeline on his first day in office, responding to well-documented climate, environmental, and public health risks.

-TC Energy is now using an Investor-State Dispute Settlement (ISDS) clause to sue the U.S. government for $15 billion even though the estimated cost of the project was to be $8 billion, and only $1.1 billion had been invested in the project.
-TC Energy claims that preventing the expansion of the Keystone XL Pipeline into U.S. territory violates its rights under the North American Free Trade Agreement (NAFTA).
+In retaliation, TC Energy commenced an Investor-State Dispute Settlement (ISDS) proceeding to sue the U.S. government for $15 billion even though the estimated cost of the project was to be $8 billion, and only $1.1 billion had been invested in the project.
+TC Energy claimed that preventing the expansion of the Keystone XL Pipeline into U.S. territory violated its special investor rights under the North American Free Trade Agreement (NAFTA).

-The US State Department requested the $15 billion case be thrown out on jurisdictional grounds.
+This is where TC Energy hit a snag.
 NAFTA was replaced by the U.S.-Mexico-Canada Agreement (USMCA) in 2020, which eliminated ISDS between the U.S. and Canada.
-President Joe Biden revoked the permit for the pipeline on his first day in office, long after Canadian companies lost the right to sue the U.S. government.
+President Biden revoked the permit for the pipeline on his first day in office, long after Canadian companies lost the right to sue the U.S. government under NAFTA.
+The U.S. State Department was thus able to successfully argue for the $15 billion case to be thrown out on jurisdictional grounds.

-According to documents released by the tribunal overseeing the case, the U.S. government has already paid out $250,000 in taxpayer money to cover the initial tribunal members’ fees and expenses and will be expected to hand over more taxpayer dollars to the tribunal as the case progresses.
-This is in addition to paying the salaries of the many State Department attorneys defending the U.S. in the case and the lost opportunity cost of other work they could be doing.
+Even though the United States “won,” according to documents released by the tribunal overseeing the case, the U.S. paid out at least $250,000 in taxpayer money to cover the initial tribunal members’ fees and expenses.
+The number is likely higher, though the full amount has not been disclosed to the public.
+This is in addition to paying the salaries of the many State Department attorneys who defended the U.S. in the case and the lost opportunity cost of other work they could be doing.
+On top of that, the Canadian province of Alberta still has a separate ongoing ISDS case against the U.S. over the Keystone XL Pipeline.

 ISDS cases pose serious threat to improving environmental standards